usmanmughal11/i2c-library/README.md

 ### Contributing

-Shoelace is an open source project and contributions are encouraged!
+i2c-Library is an open source project and contributions are encouraged!
 If you're interesting in contributing, please review the [contribution guidelines](CONTRIBUTING.md) first.

 ## License

-Shoelace is designed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).
+i2c-Library is designed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).
 It’s available under the terms of the MIT license.

 Designing, developing, and supporting this library requires a lot of time, effort, and skill.
 I’d like to keep it open source so everyone can use it, but that doesn’t provide me with any income.